ulmod/magento-2-multiple-coupons/README.md

 [Multiple Coupons](https://www.ulmod.com/multiple-coupons-for-magento-2.html) is a  Magento 2 extension that allows buyers to use one or multiple coupon codes at once during their shopping.

+With Magento 2 Multiple Coupons Discounts, you can enable shoppers to apply one or multiple coupon codes for one order and get the maximum possible discount.

 <a href="https://www.ulmod.com/multiple-coupons-for-magento-2.html"><img width="205" src="https://www.ulmod.com/media/wysiwyg/um-download-now1.png"></a>

 ## Key Features